 Irish Mythology is split into four different cycles with the Mythological Cycle describing how faeries (Sidhe) moved to the other-world.
 When the Milesians or Gaels arrived in Ireland they took up a dispute with the Tuatha Dé Danann, children of the Goddess Danu.
 The Tuatha Dé Danann retired underground and became known as the fairy people, sidhe, or the wee folk.

-The wee folk had many entrances to the otherworld such as in burial mounds, under water and even at the base of Fairy trees.
-As you can imagine these gateways are extremely important for the movement of the wee folk so they are heavily protected by magic.
+The wee folk had many entrances to the otherworld such as in burial mounds, underwater, and the base of Fairy trees.
+As you can imagine, these gateways are extremely important for the movement of the wee folk so they are heavily protected by magic.
 You wouldn’t be considered mad if you just so happened to spot a Pooka or Leprechaun at a Fairy tree.
 However, it may bring strange looks by the locals who prefer not to speak of such places.

 Superstitions surrounding Fairy trees

-With Fairy trees being regarded as sacred sites for the wee folk there are many superstitions that surround them and as you’ve probably guessed involve magic and bad luck.
+With fairy trees being regarded as sacred sites for the wee folk there are many superstitions that surround them.
+As you’ve probably guessed, they involve magic and bad luck.
 Some believe if you damage or cut down one of these trees you’ll be faced with a life of bad luck.
-As you can imagine people are very weary of touching one.

-Its certainly common for farmers to work around these trees even if it does mean they cant grow crops where the tree stands.
-When travelling through Ireland you’ll often see a perfectly cultivated field with a Fairy tree standing in the centre and untouched, evidence of a farmer unwilling to risk his luck.
+It’s certainly common for farmers to work around these trees, even when they can’t grow crops where the tree stands.
+When traveling through Ireland you’ll often see a perfectly cultivated field and in the middle, an untouched fairy tree.
+Evidence of a farmer unwilling to risk his luck.

-There are also many stories around Ireland of road works being delayed simply because a Fairy tree would be standing its path, workers would refuse to touch the tree.
-In most occasions roads have been re-routed to by-pass the tree.
+There are also many stories around Ireland of road works being delayed because Fairy trees would be in the path, workers would refuse to touch the tree.
+On most occasions, roads have been re-routed to by-pass the tree.